Photo group says it has 'suspended attribution' of historic Vietnam picture because of doubts

 Ut's lawyer, James Hornstein, said his client hadn't spoken to World Press Photo after some initial contact before “The Stringer” was released.
 “It seems they had already made up their mind to punish Nick Ut from the start,” he said.

-Gary Knight, a producer of “The Stringer,” is a four-time judge of the World Press Photo awards and a consultant to the World Press Photo Foundation.
+Gary Knight, a producer of “The Stringer,” is a four-time judge of the World Press Photo awards and was once a consultant to the World Press Photo Foundation.

 The AP said Friday that its standards “require proof and certainty to remove a credit and we have found that it is impossible to prove exactly what happened that day on the road or in the (AP) bureau over 50 years ago.”

-Note: This story has been corrected to reflect that Gary Knight was once a consultant to the World Press Photo Foundation, but is not now.